Kong/docs.konghq.com/app/plugins/jwt.md

 ### Upstream Headers

-When a JWT is valid, a Consumer has been authenticated, the plugin will append some headers to the request before proxying it to the upstream API, Route, or Service, so that you can identify the Consumer in your code:
+When a JWT is valid, a Consumer has been authenticated, the plugin will append some headers to the request before proxying it to the upstream service, so that you can identify the Consumer in your code:

 * `X-Consumer-ID`, the ID of the Consumer on Kong
 * `X-Consumer-Custom-ID`, the `custom_id` of the Consumer (if set)